-Most of us thinking about hiking as a way to have a good time, get some exercise, be social, and enjoy the outdoors.
+Most of us think about hiking as a way to have a good time, exercise, be social, and enjoy the outdoors.
 However, responsible hikers are also concerned with protecting the outdoors.
 That’s where Leave No Trace comes in, offering solutions for a sustainable hiking experience.

 The Leave No Trace Center for Outdoor Ethics created the following seven principles to help guide you in protecting the environment while you’re out enjoying the outdoors:

 With a bit of dedication, you can put these principles into practice the next time you go out for a hike and inspire others to do the same.
 It will be good for the well-being of both you and the environment and help ensure that the environment can be enjoyed fully by others for future generations.

 To align your outdoor habits with the no trace hiking principles mentioned above, consider the following tips.

 You can enjoy some of the most remarkable sights and experiences just by walking.
 However, these gorgeous locations are often quite fragile.
 To keep some of the world’s natural wonders safe, it is essential to thoroughly plan your hikes and camping trips beforehand.

 Planning involves looking at the weather and packing sustainable hiking clothes, carrying plenty of water and food, knowing your route, telling a friend or family member where you’re going, gathering any necessary permits, and carrying a first aid kit.

 To keep it simple: